User’s API

 • unique_name – A unique name for this CsvWriter instance.

-• sinks – An initializer list of sinks to output the data to.
+• sinks – A list of sinks to output the data to.

 inline ~CsvWriter()